 The Company conducted a limited program of IP geophysics, VLF geophysics, and biogeochemical sampling on its WS and Toe properties in the Yukon.
-Results are pending and will be reported when received.
+The work programs were filed for assessment credit to ensure the properties remain in good standing.
 The Company also expects to continue exploring for shear zone-hosted, bulk tonnage gold mineralization at the Engineer Mine, Gold Hill and Blind Creek properties in 2014.
 Exploration work will entail additional soil geochemical surveys and IP geophysics along the highly prospective Shear Zone "A", "B" and Happy Sullivan structures to further define gold targets for drill testing.